Ways of Communication

 SELF is crossed out, as are OTHER and CONTEXT.

 CONCRUENT: Nothing is crossed out.
 The words and behaviors are consistent with each other and the situation.
 SELF, OTHER, and CONTEXT are congruent.
-Concruent is where you want to be in a relationship where each person is heard, and listened to with respect.
+Congruent is where you want to be in a relationship where each person is heard, and listened to with respect.

 Satir, Virginia , et al Helping Families to Change.
 New York: 1975, Jason Aronson, Inc. (p.
 41-47).